 Early on our third day of safari we traveled from South Africa’s Cederberg Mountains through the Northern Cape and Namaqualand.
 Big blue skies and incredible scenery accompanied us throughout the very hot day.
 Temperatures were in the 100s but it was pleasant inside the safari vehicle with its wide windows allowing ample circulation.

 We stopped in Springbok to gather last-minute supplies and continued to the border where we left South Africa behind and entered Namibia.
-I dread border crossings but the Namibian crossing was uneventful, and we arrived at our safari cabanas overlooking the Orange River in time for a quick swim before dinner.
+I dread border crossings but the Namibian crossing was easy and uneventful.
+We arrived at our safari cabanas overlooking the Orange River in time for a before-dinner swim.

 The Orange River creates a natural divide between South Africa and Namibia.
 It’s the longest river in South Africa and was called the Nu Gariep (Great River) by the native Nama people.
 Dutch explorer, Colonel Robert Gordon, named it the Orange River in honor of William of Orange.
-A popular local belief is that the river was simply named because of its orange color.
+A popular local belief is that the river was actually named because of its orange color.

 Before merging with the Atlantic Ocean, the Orange River flows from the Drakensberg Mountains in Lesotho west through South Africa to Alexander Bay.The landscapes along the river are dramatic and beautiful, including rough mountainous terrain and never-ending fields of sand dunes.
 The river doesn’t run through major cities, but it plays a crucial role in South Africa’s economy by providing water for irrigation and hydroelectric power.